Top 12 SDLC Methodologies with Pros and Cons

 Extreme Programming Methodology

 Extreme Programming Methodology accentuates on adaptability and customer satisfaction.
-The idea here is to adapt to the ever-changing requirements of the project during the life cycle rather than defining the requirements initially and resisting to change on the later stage.
+The idea here is to adapt to the ever-changing requirements of the project during the life cycle rather than defining the requirements initially and resisting change at the later stage.

 This SDLC Methodology has gained significant favours from varied software and web development companies, as it provides high customer satisfaction and enables the developers to execute the required modifications, making the product impeccable.